Bhanditz/edx-app-ios/README.rst

 	Copy the terms and services html page from customer site and paste over Terms-and-Services.htm file Find "/etc/" and replace with website root (eg. "http://www.cloudera.com/") Clean up extraneous tags
+	Tint all of the ic_… and btn_… images with the edX blue

 If you need to make more in depth UI changes, most of the user interface is